A Complete 5-Day Kyoto Itinerary

 Okochisanso Garden

-At the end of Arashiyama, you’ll see an entrance to what appears to be another temple.
-However, it’s actually a garden!
+At one end of Arashiyama, you’ll see an entrance to what appears to be another temple.
+However, it’s a garden!
 Okochisanso Garden is a bit more pricey than other gardens, shrines, and temples in Kyoto but don’t let the entrance fee scare you off.
+It’s one of my favorite places in Kyoto.

 The gardens and villa were the former residences of Denjiro Okochi, a silent film actor from the 1920s.
 The gardens themselves are lovely as well as the gorgeous views of the mountains nearby.
-At the end of your visit, you are served complimentary green tea and a biscuit cookie.
+At the end of your visit, you are served complimentary green tea and a sweet.

 Location: 8 Sagaogurayama Tabuchiyamacho, Ukyo Ward, Kyoto, 616-8394, Japan // MAP